SWIFTSIM/swiftsimio-joss-paper/paper.md

 more complex codebases) or would have been unwelcome changes due to their impact on the users of other simulation codes.

+We can also that `swiftsimio` remains updated and constantly in-sync with the rapidly changing SWIFT code, as well as ensure that extra routines that are part of the library (e.g. visualisation) use the same definitions and functions that are implemented in the main simulation code.

+The `swiftsimio` package will enable the next generation of cosmological simulations, ran with SWIFT, to be analysed on substantially smaller machines than were previously required with little extra effort from day-to-day users.

 # Acknowledgements

+JB is supported by STFC studentship ST/R504725/1.
+This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
+The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
+DiRAC is part of the National e-Infrastructure.
+We would like to extend our thanks specifically to Alastair Basden and his team for managing the DiRAC Memory Intensive service.

 # References